luispuerto/tramstr38-defects/Tramstr 38 defects.md

 ## Bathroom

-One of tiles by the bathtub is really broken and it needs to be fixed.
-We would like to know if you are going to fix it or we need to fix it for ourselves.
-For us is specially dangerous since it crack has sharp edges and spikes and we have a little 10 months old that we bath there everyday and it's not the first time he try to touch it.
-It's definitely a hazard.
+One of tiles by the bathtub is really broken.
+It has sharp edges and spikes and we think it's a hazard, specially for our 10 month old boy.

 ![IMG_1248](images/Bathroom/IMG_1248.jpeg)

 ![IMG_1249](images/Bathroom/IMG_1249.jpeg)

-The bathroom ball lid is also broken and scratched.
+The toiled bowl lid is also broken and scratched.

 ![IMG_1250](images/Bathroom/IMG_1250.jpeg)